 You may have heard that folate is a super-important B-vitamin for pregnant women, but everyone needs this essential nutrient.
 “Folate is important for DNA synthesis,” explains Feller, adding that the body needs folate for the cells to divide.
 It's also a key player in heart health and even hair growth.
 Adults should be getting about 400 micrograms of folate a day (during pregnancy, that goes up to 600 micrograms); one cup of raw asparagus gets you to about 18 percent of your recommended daily allowance.

-4. Asparagus can help you de-bloat
+4. Asparagus can help ease stomach discomfort and bloating

 “Asparagus increases urine production, bringing water and waste out of the body,” says Lisa Hayim, RD, nutritionist and founder of The Well Necessities.
 Basically, the natural diuretic can help cut back on uncomfortable bloating.